BONUS: We have discussed this topic with an expert in the PHP community in our podcast:

 In this post, I’m going to step through five of those ways.
 By the time you’re finished reading, you should see at least a notable increase in the performance of your PHP application.
 Let’s begin.

-One of the best ways to improve PHP's performance is to run the latest version (PHP 7).
-It offers a significant speed improvement over any previous version.
+One of the best ways to improve PHP’s performance is to run the latest version (PHP 8).
+Or if you are struggling with old legacy code, at least a version of PHP 7.
+They offer a significant speed improvement over any previous PHP 5 version.
 Now, results will always vary, as no two applications are ever the same.
 However, based on reports by a range of different developers and notable hosting companies, the performance improvements are significant.

 Here’s a small sample: